visciang/mbs/README.md

             "test",
             "build"
         ]
-        // [optional] toolchain destroy steps
+        // [optional] destroy_steps: toolchain destroy steps
-        // This is tipically used when defining a "deploy" toolchain "destroy_steps": [
+        // this is tipically used when defining a "deploy" toolchain "destroy_steps": [
             "destroy"
         ]